eriktuck/ei-dev/docs/metrics-services/product-definition.md

 #### Solution Description

 Provide a 1-2 sentence description of the proposed solution.
+If you'd like, include a positioning statement:

+For [User Name], who wants/needs to [statement of need or opportunity], this [product category] will [primary value proposition].
+Unlike [next best alternative], this tool [primary difference].

 #### Goal & Objectives